-There are 14 statements on the attached questionnaire, which will take about 10 minutes to complete.
+There are 14 questions on the online survey, which will take about 10 minutes to complete.
 If you have more than one child at the school, please respond with only one child in mind and indicate that child's Class on the questionnaire.